 - Many donkeys with dental disease will still be able to grasp and chew grass but may be unable to chew long fibre forages such as straw, hay or haylage. - Long fibre forages may have been replaced with short chopped chaff products, which tend to be easier to chew.
-See Factsheet: Feeding donkeys with dental problems for further information.
+See Factsheet: Feeding the donkey with dental disease for further information.

-However, where the patient is not on a diet that has been adapted for their dental condition, a sudden change in diet at the same time as other stressful events, such as travel, hospitalisation and any separation from companions would not generally be recommended.
+However, where the patient is not on a diet that has been adapted for their dental condition, a sudden change in diet at the same time as other stressful events, such as travel, hospitaslistaion and any separation from companions would not generally be recommended.